unclesnote/unclesnote.github.io/_posts/ko/231023215845/2023-10-23-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox.markdown

 ---
-title:  Oracle VM VirtualBox에서 Ubuntu(20.04) VM용 새 하드 디스크를 연결하고 사용하는 방법
+title:  VirtualBox의 Ubuntu(20.04) VM에 새 하드 디스크 추가
 image:
   path: /assets/images/231023215845/ko-thumb-unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox.png
-  alt: Oracle VM VirtualBox에서 Ubuntu(20.04) VM용 새 하드 디스크를 연결하고 사용하는 방법
+  alt: VirtualBox의 Ubuntu(20.04) VM에 새 하드 디스크 추가
 images: ["/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-oracle_vm_virtualbox_manager-create_virtual_hard_disk.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-oracle_vm_virtualbox_manager-virtual_hard_disk_initialization_in_progress.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-oracle_vm_virtualbox_manager-add_hard_disk_to_ubuntu_vm.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-oracle_vm_virtualbox_manager-check_hard_disks_added_to_ubuntu_vm.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-ubuntu_vm-gparted-create_partition_table_in_msdos_format.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-ubuntu_vm-gparted-create_partition_with_ext4_file_system.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-ubuntu_vm-gparted-format_partition_to_ext4.png", "/assets/images/231023215845/unclesnote-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox-ubuntu_vm-gparted-check_uuid_of_disk_partition.png"]
 categories: [우분투, Virtual Box]
 tags: [우분투, VirtualBox, GParted, fstab, UUID]